Zihad550/node-api-project/readme.md

-## things to remember when routing
+# Node.js api
+- It is a practice project
+- Tutor: Sumit Saha (Node.js tutorial Bangla)

+## Notes
-- trim the path to absolute path
+- trim the path to absolute path (when routing)